Home of the Sewalot Site

 The New American sewing machine circa 1870, very rare today and similar to the Howe Express.

-The American Sewing Macine company were based in Chestnut Street, Philadelphia, Pennsylvania.
+The American Sewing Machine company were based in Chestnut Street, Philadelphia, Pennsylvania.
 This unique machine had filled a niche in the market, but it was just a niche, a small part of a huge sewing market.

-The American Sewing Machine Co were still listing patents in 1882 as The American Buttonhole, Overseaming and Sewing Machine Company of Pennsylvania I would assume it was after this date that they changed to The American Sewing Machine Co.
+The company were still listing patents in 1882 as The American Buttonhole, Overseaming and Sewing Machine Company of Pennsylvania.
+Then they became the American B-HO & Sewing Machine Co. and finally they changed to The American Sewing Machine Co.

 The American Buttonhole & Sewing Machine Co